From Vision to action: Young entrepreneurs from Puebla build their future

 Impact Hub CDMX_Emprende_3

-Out of an initial pool of 192 applicants, 62 young visionaries successfully completed the full incubation journey.
+Out of an initial pool of 192 applicants, 62 young visionaries successfully completed the incubator programme.
 The culmination was a heartfelt gathering attended by families, community leaders, and partner organisations — highlighting the shared responsibility behind every success story.

-The experience concluded with a communal meal at Sabor del Fuego, a restaurant founded by a graduate of the first cohort.
-An Indigenous entrepreneur from Cholula, she transformed her home kitchen into a flourishing culinary venture, now earning five times her original income.
-Through traditional recipes passed down for generations, she served not only nourishing food but also a profound narrative of cultural pride, perseverance, and transformation.
+The celebration ended over dinner at Sabor del Fuego, a restaurant founded by a graduate of the first cohort.
+An Indigenous entrepreneur from San Miguel Tenango , she turned her home kitchen into a thriving business, now earning five times her previous income.
+Her menu features ancestral recipes, serving not just meals but stories of resilience, culture, and ambition.

 Impact Hub CDMX_4